vincentaudebert/vincentaudebert.github.io/_posts/2015-08-07-polymer-element-oneall.md

 Recently I was looking for a service that could provide a user authentication based on social networks.
 I ended on [oneall.com] [1]

-After having a look to the documentation I decided to build a polymer element for this service.
+After having a look at the documentation I decided to build a polymer element for this service.

 A month ago, I released v1.0 but this version did not include premium methods.
 Here comes [v1.1] [2] that now supports all the methods provided by OneAll.